 The goal of this interdisciplinary major is to produce four-year graduates who can apply for entry-level positions in design, business, and/or communications careers.
 Graduates will be liberally educated, integrative thinkers, problem solvers, and successful employees because they can take advantage of generalist and specialist experiences and training during their undergraduate education at WLC.
-Graduates will have had coursework in current software, to include Adobe Creative Suite, Adobe Flash, and Adobe Dreamweaver.
+Graduates will have had coursework in current software, to include Adobe Creative Suite and sophisticated text editors for computer code.